ga-wdi-pvd/express-mongoose/readme.md

 ### We Do: Index (10 minutes / 1:15)

-First order of business: give our Express application index functionality (i.e., display all presidents stored in the database).
+First order of business: display all candidates stored in the database.

+Q. What has to change (route, controller, model, view)?
+---

+> A. Just the controller.
+We will render the view, after the candidates are returned from the db.

 #### Steps